ITEC Level 3 Sports Massage Diploma Practice Test

 Question: 1 / 405

-What is the origin of the adductor magnus muscle's adductor part?
+What is the origin of the pectoralis minor muscle?

 Get further explanation with Examzify DeepDiveBeta